-This is where getting into the habit of dealing with your inbox in one hit a couple of times a day (rather than allowing your emails to interrupt you while you are trying to do another task), really helps.
+This is where getting into the habit of dealing with your inbox in one hit a once a day (rather than allowing your emails to interrupt you while you are trying to do another task), really helps.
 It’s much more tempting to leave replying to an email until ‘later’ if you are in the middle of some other task at the time!

 If it’s something that can’t be replied to (or otherwise actioned) immediately, either because you are waiting for something, or because it will take some time, discipline yourself to write it on your ‘to do’ list and/or your calendar as a specific task.

 For example, let’s say you have been asked to let a PR know when a sample has arrived.
 You could write ‘email [name] when [product] arrives’ on your to do list.
 Or, perhaps even better, you could write ‘let [name] know [product] has arrived/chase [product]’ on your calendar.
 Then, when you get to the day in question, this will also serve as a prompt to chase up the product if it hasn’t arrived!

 7. Dedicate a certain time each week as ‘email reading time’

 We all get emails into our inbox that we don’t ‘need’ to read or action, but which would be good for us if we did!
 For example, I get a lot of ‘blogging tips’ type emails from other bloggers and companies such as Yoast and ConvertKit.
 These are emails that I know I will learn from and will help me improve as a blogger, as well as help me to give better advice to other bloggers.